-His eyes narrowed to a squint and his face glowed beet-red as he stabbed the air at me with his forefinger, refuting my arguments point by point.
+His dark eyes narrowed to a squint.
+His face glowed beet-red as he stabbed the air at me with his forefinger, refuting my arguments point by point.
 Drops of sweat tickled my sides as they ran down my skin.
 I had not expected this…

 Pastor Johnson did not appreciate my questions.
 I had challenged him, I had questioned his authority and he did not like it.
 Especially from a kid.
 Especially from me.

 I was 18 and knew everything.
 (You know what I’m talking about, right?)
 I had asked to speak with him in his private office.

 In public, he taught about love.
 In private, he was a prick.
 I’d seen it for myself.
 So I called him out.
 And… Well, he was not pleased.

 Can’t really blame him.
 I was a snot-nosed, arrogant kid who knew nothing worth knowing.
 And he was a Big-Cheese Religious Professional.

 . . .

 All my life, I’ve been like the anti-Dale Carnegie: I know how to win enemies and irritate people.